shodh-ai/d3q27-soa-tpu-boilerplate-google/README.md

 # D3Q27 SoA Boilerplate Reproduction Bundle

 This bundle is sanitized for infrastructure review.
-It contains no customer CAD, no customer geometry, and no domain-specific proprietary physics wrappers.

 ## Files